 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign currency monetary assets and liabilities are translated at the exchange rate at balance date.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
+Exchange differences arising on the translation of monetary items are recognised in the statement of profit and loss, except s.
+Employee benefits

-Exchange differences arising on the translation of monetary items are recognised in the income statement, except where deferred in equity as a qualifying cash flow or net investment hedge.
+Exchange differences arising on the translation of monetary items are recognised in the statement of profit and loss, except where deferred in equity as a qualifying cash flow or net investment hedge.